Türkiye

 About Hohenstein

 With more than 40 offices and laboratories worldwide, Hohenstein is an international testing partner in the textile industry.
 Hohenstein’s research centers around the interaction between textiles, humans and the environment.
-It is a founding member and leading provider of the OEKO-TEX® portfolio of services such as the STANDARD 100 by OEKO-TEX® certification, the international standard for safe textiles, and is certified by the U.S. Consumer Products Safety Commission (CPSC ID #1058) as a third-party, independent laboratory for CPSIA compliance verification.
+It is a founding member and leading provider of the OEKO-TEX® portfolio of services such as the STANDARD 100 by OEKO-TEX® certification, the international standard for safe textiles, and is certified by the U.S. Consumer Products Safety Commission as a third-party, independent laboratory for CPSIA compliance verification.
 Hohenstein.US

 Press Images